 Every time markets fall the media are quick to cover the story.
 This can sometimes create a panic with some investors, and they may look to sell to avoid further loss.
-But if markets go back up the day after then they could miss out on potential growth.
+But if markets go back up the day after then they could miss out on potential growth - and they'll lose part of their Stocks & Shares ISA allowance until it resets again in April.
 There’s no way to predict what the market may do next, so don’t try and time the market as you could end up worse off!

 As an investor, it’s important to take anything the media are saying with a pinch of salt.
 It makes sense to carefully choose the media outlets you’re listening to, and do further research of your own if something worries you.
 Also, refreshing your Twitter feed every minute probably won’t help with any investing related stress!

 If you’ve got easy access to your investment performance via a dashboard or app, then try not to look at it too often.
 It can be very tempting but checking your dashboard on daily basis could hurt your investment journey in the long run.
 If you’re constantly checking on your investments, then you may start to worry over small, daily fluctuations.
 This could leave you feeling stressed or even lead to rash decisions.